ory/kratos/docs/docs/concepts/identity-data-model.md

 Traits are data associated with an identity.
 You have to define its schema according to your application's needs.
-They are also supposed to be modified by the identity itself e.g. as part of the registration or profile update process as well as anyone having access to ORY Krato's Admin API.
+They are also supposed to be modified by the identity itself e.g. as part of the registration or profile update process as well as anyone having access to Ory Krato's Admin API.

-ORY Kratos uses
+Ory Kratos uses
 [JSON Schema](https://json-schema.org/learn/getting-started-step-by-step.html)
 to validate Identity Traits.

-ORY Kratos defines JSON Schema extension "Vocabulary" that allows you to tell ORY Kratos that a specific trait adds some specific meaning to the standard JSON Schema (more on that later).
+Ory Kratos defines JSON Schema extension "Vocabulary" that allows you to tell Ory Kratos that a specific trait adds some specific meaning to the standard JSON Schema (more on that later).

 Each identity can, theoretically, have a different JSON Schema.
 This is useful